shedali/mrm-task-ava/Readme.md

 # mrm-task-avats

-Setup AVA in your project with typescript support
+[MRM Task](sapegin/mrm-tasks) for setup of AVA in your project with typescript support

 ## Change log